Boran/docker-drupal/README.md

 # Development
 ### Building an image (e.g. inheriting from this one)

-Some changes can be made by creating a new image base on boran/drupal
+Some changes can be made by creating a new image based on boran/drupal
  - download a copy of drupal to a subfolder called drupal
  - Set new defaults for the "DRUPAL*" enviroment variables
- - Include a custom.sh, which (if it exists) is run just before the end of start.sh. this could be used to run puppet, or other provisioning tool.
+ - Include a custom.sh, which (if it exists) is run just before the end of start.sh. this could be used to run for example puppet, or other provisioning tool.

 e.g. create a site specific inherited image with additional stuff such as cron, postfix, syslog and puppet.